WiscoDisco5/RepData_PeerAssessment1/PA1_template.md

 ## [1] TRUE
 ```

 Let's make more detailed time variables.
-Since the interval variable is just the number of minutes, I am going to combine the date and interval fields into a complete datetime variable.
-While we are messing around with dates, I am going to extract a prettier time of day field and add a weekday variable.
+I am going to turn the interval column into a more attractive date field and extract the day of the week from the date column.

 ```r